where can i ride my e-scooter?

 Local and State Government authorities sometimes specify dismount zones.
 It’s OK to enter these areas with your eRideable but no riding.

-The restriction to eRideables being ridden on streets with dividing lines and medians can be confusing.
-The law was introduced as a safety measure, but our streets are complex and varied.
+WestCycle is proud to have played a leading advocacy role in pushing for the legal reforms which simplify riding on streets up to 50 km/h.
+The previous restrictions to eRideables being ridden on streets with dividing lines and medians was confusing.
+They were introduced as a safety measure, but our streets are complex and varied.
 Lines and medians can be found on quiet, safe streets as well as streets with higher levels of traffic.
+For years WestCycle has worked with government and partners to remove barriers to riding and support practical low-emission transport options.
+You can support our work by joining WestCycle here.

 WestCycle’s response to the Ride Safe report: 2025 Parliamentary Inquiry into eRideable and e-bike safety